HMCS York Monument Design and Ongoing CNTP Initiatives

 Ongoing CNTP Initiatives

 Phase I: Construction at HMCS York of concrete walkway, base, and 80 ft.
 Flagpole – see photo below.
-Plus, original artwork for CNTP honouree portraits artwork is available for commerative panels .
-(Completed)
+Plus, original artwork for CNTP honouree portraits artwork is available for commemorative panels .
+Completed

-Phase II: Installation of 14 commemorative panels featuring origional CNTP Officer and Sailor portraits at monument – see photo below.
+Phase II: Installation of 14 commemorative panels featuring original CNTP Officer and Sailor portraits at monument – see photo below.
 And extensive honouree biographies listed on CNTP website.
-(Completed)
+Completed

 Phase IV: Original CNTP Officer and Sailor portraits to be framed and permanently displayed at Royal Canadian Naval Headquarters in Ottawa, located at the Carlton Campus.
-Below is a photo of Honourary Captain(N) Jeff Topping as he stands next to the CNTP infoamtional panel and the fourteen origional CNTP portraits, as they line the hallway to the Commander of the Royal Canadain Navy’s office.
-(Completed)
+Below is a photo of Honorary Captain(N) Jeff Topping as he stands next to the CNTP informational panel and the fourteen original CNTP portraits, as they line the hallway to the Commander of the Royal Canadian Navy’s office.
+Completed

-Phase V: A framed Origional CNTP portriat of LCdr.
+Phase V: A framed original CNTP portrait of LCdr.
 Margaret Brooke, MBE was presented at the Royal Canadian Military Institute in Toronto, to Commander Teri Share CD, HMCS Margaret Brooke Commanding Officer and now it’s displayed onboard the ship – see photo below.
-(Completed)
+Completed

-Phase VI: Second set of Original CNTP Officer and Sailor portraits displayed at NDHQ, for all CAF members and visitors to Carlton Campus to engage with (Winter 2026).
-Distribution of Original CNTP Officer and Sailor Portraits and Infomational Panel to be displayed accross the country, at all twenty-four (24) Royal Canadian Naval Reserve Units (throughout 2026).
+Phase VI: Second set of Original CNTP Officer and Sailor portraits displayed at NDHQ, for all CAF members and visitors to Carlton Campus to engage with.
+Winter 2026

-Phase VII: Installation of a Main Informational Plaque and Major Donor List Plaque at CNTP monument, located at HMCS York (Fall 2026).
+Phase VIII: Installation of a Main Informational Plaque and Major Donor List Plaque at CNTP monument, located at HMCS York.
+Fall 2026

-** Additionally, a continual phase, will be the upkeep of the monument and updates to honouree biographies **
+** Additionally, a continual phase, will be the upkeep of the monument updates to honouree biographies **